Does this test have other names?

-An infected wound may need special treatment, such as antibiotics.
+An infected wound may need treatment such as antibiotics.
 The antibiotics stop the infection and keep it from spreading to other areas of the body.
 Treating the infection also helps the wound to heal.

 Why do I need this test?

-You may need this test if your healthcare provider suspects that your wound is infected or if you were bitten by an animal, insect, or another person.
+You may need this test if your healthcare provider thinks that your wound is infected or if you were bitten by an animal, insect, or person.

 Symptoms of an infected wound include:

-Swelling or a sudden lump under the skin
+Swelling or a new lump under the skin

 Pus or bad-smelling fluid draining from the wound

 Skin around the wound that feels hot to the touch

 Bumps near the wound that look like boils, pustules, spider bites, or a rash